khalid999devs/Numerical_Project_Team_Smashers/Differential_Equations/Runge_Kutta/README.md

 ## Runge Kutta Theory

 The Runge-Kutta Method is one of the most powerful and widely-used numerical techniques for solving ordinary differential equations (ODEs).
-The 4th order Runge-Kutta method provides a good balance between accuracy and computational efficiency.
+The 4th order Runge-Kutta method provides computational efficiency.

 **Key Concepts:**

 - Used to solve first-order differential equations of the form dy/dx = f(x, y)
 - Does not require calculation of higher-order derivatives
-- Fourth-order method means error is proportional to h^5
-- More accurate than Euler's method while still being relatively simple
+- More accurate than Euler's method

 **Formula:**

 The method calculates four slopes at different points within the interval and takes their weighted average:
 ```
 k1 = h * f(x, y)
 k2 = h * f(x + h/2, y + k1/2)